 Arranges external device objects in the Zone window.
-These objects can be added by plug-in functions.
 External applications can be linked to the devices arranged in the window.
 These links to external applications are set using the "External Device Properties" dialog box.

 To start the application linked to an external device object arranged in the Zone window, first click on the object to select it, then double-click it.
 If you right-click on the object, a context menu will be displayed.